ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 The device-specific connection string identifies the device by name and includes a key that is only for that device.
 Copy the device connection string somewhere that you will be able to access it shortly.

 <blockquote>
-  Optionally you can download and run a small Windows utility app called [Device Explorer](https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md).
-This utility is configured witht he same connection string you used for the iothub-explorer utility, but it has a graphical UI instead of a command-line interface, however; it is limited to running on Windows.
+  Optionally you can download and run a small Windows utility app called [Device Explorer][deviceexplorer].
+This utility is configured witht he same connection string you used for the iothub-explorer utility but it has a graphical UI instead of a command-line interface, however; it is limited to running on Windows.
 </blockquote>

 ## Write the Code